brxndxnpx/VBA/VBXL/Classes/AcroApp/README.md

     Dim pdf_files_  As Variant
     Dim i           As Long

-    ' Set the name of the file that's to be created basename_ = "Sample Example File"
+    ' Set the name of the example files that are to be created basename_ = "Sample Example File"

     ' Create a file system object to build the file path and create the text file